Skip to main content

 0b4aacdb44b9 debian "bash" 30 seconds ago Exited elegant_lovelace

-You must use docker rm and the container name, obtained from ps -a, the container to be deleted must first be stopped
+You need to use docker rm and the container name, obtained from ps -a, the container to be deleted must first be stopped

 $ sudo docker ps -a